monsdar/CxxProf/README.md

 #Brofiler

 Brofiler is a manual instrumented Profiling library for C++.
-It provides mechanisms to add measurement-points to the code.
-At runtime these are

 ##Goals
 These are the main goals for the project: